January 27, 2022

 The California Clean Energy Commission reports that Part 6 of Title 24 may increase the upfront cost of a single-family home development by roughly $8,400.
 However, this upfront cost is balanced by long-term savings on monthly electric bills.
 It's projected that the solar system will pay for itself in five to 10 years!

 With years of experience, Simply Solar’s team is prepared to help you navigate your home construction and create a system that is customized to the needs of your project.
-Contact us today and find out how we can help you navigate California’s Solar Mandates for 2020, 2022/2023, and beyond.

 Sustainable solar house with thumbnail of smartphone solar app and its offerings